 This section discusses the principles underlying the material components of our executive compensation program for our executive officers who are named in the Summary Compensation Table and the factors relevant to an analysis of our executive compensation policies and decisions.
-For the year ended December 31, 2022, our named executive officers included our principal executive officer, our principal financial officer, and our next three most highly compensated executive officers.
-Messrs.
-Chariag and Schneberger are also included as named executive officers for the year ended December 31, 2022 as required by SEC rules.
-As explained below, their employment with Ecovyst terminated in 2022.
+For the year ended December 31, 2023, our named executive officers included our principal executive officer, our principal financial officer, and our next three most highly compensated executive officers.

-Executive Title Kurt J. Bitting (1) Chief Executive Officer Michael Feehan Chief Financial Officer and Vice President Joseph S. Koscinski Chief Administrative Officer, Vice President, General Counsel, and Secretary George L. Vann, Jr. (2) Vice President and President - Ecoservices Paul Whittleston (3) Vice President and President - Catalyst Technologies Belgacem Chariag (4) Former Chairman, President and Chief Executive Officer Thomas Schneberger (5) Former President of Ecovyst and Former President - Catalyst Technologies
+Executive Title Kurt J. Bitting Chief Executive Officer Michael Feehan Chief Financial Officer and Vice President Joseph S. Koscinski Chief Administrative Officer, Vice President, General Counsel, and Secretary George L. Vann, Jr. Vice President and President - Ecoservices Paul Whittleston (1) Vice President and President - Advanced Materials and Catalysts